 A plaintiff who succeeds in their case may be able to receive many types of damages, such as medical expenses, lost income and benefits, pain and suffering, rehabilitation costs, and property damage.Assert Your Rights with the Assistance of a Car Accident Lawyer in Las Vegas

 If you have been hurt in a car crash that was not your fault, you may be entitled to compensation for your injuries.
 Las Vegas car accident attorney Malcolm P. LaVergne can meticulously investigate the details of your case and provide you with an thorough assessment of your rights and options.
 We understand how to address the complicated issues that may arise in these claims.
 Our firm also represents people in Henderson, Mesquite, North Las Vegas, Boulder City, and other cities in Clark County.
 Contact us online or call us at 702-448-7981.
-We also are available for Nevada residents who need a family law or criminal defense lawyer to protect their interests.
+We also are available for Nevada residents who need a criminal defense lawyer to protect their interests.